Submitty/submitty.github.io/_docs/student/account/authentication_tokens.md

 title: Authentication Tokens
 ---

-Depending how your university has configured Submitty and security, an Authentication Token may be required instead of your password.
+Depending how your school has configured Submitty and security, an Authentication Token may be required in some instances instead of your password.

 See Also: [Homework Submission via Version Control / GIT](/student/submission/version_control)

 ## Creating a new Authentication Token

-To create a git auth token navigate to the Git Auth Tokens page using the link on the left menu bar.
-Once you generate a token, make sure to write it down or save it within your Git client as you won't be able to see it again.
+Navigate to the "Authentication Token" page using the link on the left menu bar.
+Press the "Create New VCS Authentication Token" to create a new authentication token.
+If you use Submitty from multiple computers/devices, you are recommended to create a different token for each machine, and give each token a descriptive name and appropriate expiration date.

+Once you generate a token, the newly-generated token will be displayed at the top of the page.  *NOTE: Do not share this token with others.
+Treat it like a password.*

+Save this value in a secure place -- it will not be displayed if you reload this webpage.
 If you forget or lose your token you can always revoke old ones and recreate a new token.

+## Using your Authentication Token

+Your VCS / GIT Authentication Token can be used to access a Submitty-hosted VCS / GIT repository.
+Use your Authentication Token when prompted for a password.

+NOTE: This token will likely be automatically saved and managed by your local operating system.
+You should not need to re-enter the token each time you pull or push code from the repository on the remote server.

 ## Managing Authentication Tokens